 My Structured Query Language (MySQL) is a common open-source SQL relational database that performs all the basic SQL commands, such as writing and querying data.
 A reliable, stable, and secure database management system (DBMS), MySQL is widely adopted because it supports most leading programming languages and protocols.
-In fact, MySQL is robust enough that it serves as the primary data store for many large organisations.
+In fact, MySQL is robust enough that it serves as the primary data store for many large organizations.
 MySQL is also suitable as an embedded database for software, hardware, and appliances.

 What is a relational database management system?

 Relational database management systems help control data in scalable way.
 Relational databases are designed for managing large amounts of business-critical customer information.
-However, as data in a database grows and takes on more complexity, it becomes increasingly difficult to keep it all organised, accessible, and secure.
+However, as data in a database grows and takes on more complexity, it becomes increasingly difficult to keep it all organized, accessible, and secure.
 This is when database management systems (DBMS) help by adding a layer of management tools for relational tables.
-Just like varying database structures, different management systems offer different levels of organisation, scalability, and application.
-When administrators work with large volumes of structured and un-structured data received in real time, relational database management systems help them analyse and aggregate the data to find predefined relationships.
+Just like varying database structures, different management systems offer different levels of organization, scalability, and application.
+When administrators work with large volumes of structured and un-structured data received in real time, relational database management systems help them analyze and aggregate the data to find predefined relationships.
 Controlling data with an RDBMS creates the highest value to businesses since it makes data that's used across multiple applications or located in multiple locations more manageable.

 An RDBMS uses software that provides a consistent interface between users and applications and the database, making navigation much simpler for data users.
 This is particularly effective when working with big data since the volume of data dictates such consistency for users joining queries.
 Choosing a DBMS depends on where your data resides, the type of architecture that’s used, and how you plan to scale.